-- If possible, connect the cable shield of the motor connection cable directly to the FC output with a grounding bar. - Install the isolation switch in the EMC execution and/or ATEX execution given in the guidelines of these operating instructions.
+- 1. If possible, connect the cable shield of the motor connection cable directly to the FC output with a grounding bar. - 2.
+Install the isolation switch in the EMC execution and/or ATEX execution given in the guidelines of these operating instructions.

-Fig. 31: EMC cable gland
+Fig. 33: EMC cable gland

-- Secure the motor connection cable to the motor terminal box with an EMC cable gland. - · Strip the cable end appropriately so that contact can be made with the cable shield. - 4.
+- 3. Secure the motor connection cable to the motor terminal box with an EMC cable gland. - Strip the cable end appropriately so that contact can be made with the cable shield. - 4.
 Connect the motor connection cable to the electric motor ⇒ Chap.
-8.5 [> 52].

-8.4 Making ATEX-compliant ground connections
+8.5 [▶ 52]. - 8.4 Making an ATEX-compliant ground connection